tritemio/smbits/content/2016-01/execute-notebooks.rst

 An error during the notebook execution, by default, will stop the execution and raise a ``CellExecutionError``.
 Conveniently, the source cell causing the error and the original error name and message are also printed.
-If, after this error, we try to save the notebook as before:
+After an error, we can still save the notebook as before:

 .. code-block:: python

     nbformat.write(nb, open('executed_notebook.ipynb', mode='wt'))

-we will obtain a notebook containing the output up until the failing cell, including full stack-trace and error which can help debugging.
+The saved notebook contains the output up until the failing cell, and includes a full stack-trace and error (which can help debugging).
-A pattern to execute a notebook even in case of errors can be the following:
+A pattern I use to execute notebooks while handling errors is the following:

 .. code-block:: python